 1.2.1.1 Style and termination type.
 The style and termination type is identified by a three letter symbol as indicated in table I and a two-digit number.
-The letters identify non-ER, ER, or space level, fixed, film, resistors, of a specified terminal type and the number identifies the size of the resistor.
+The first two letters identify the style, the third letter identifies the terminal type, and the numbers identify the size of the resistor.